aerissecure/lps/README.md

     tcpdump -i eth0 -n "tcp[tcpflags] & tcp-syn != 0" | ./lps

+To count the number of connections using conntrack (the preferred method), you could use one of the following:

+    # count all new connections
+    conntrack -E -e NEW | lps

+    # count tcp connections
+    conntrack -E -e NEW -p tcp | lps

 lps also accepts an interval parameter `-i` that allows you to specify the frequency at which the rate will be printed.